Our keynote speakers and panellists

 Coming to conclusions

 We are also having a closing panel discussion with influential ecosystem service and natural capital thinkers – and the future of our nations!
+The closing panel will be chaired by the wonderful Professor Louise Heathwaite CBE from Lancaster University.

-Mark Rounsevell is Professor of Land Use Change at the Karlsruhe Institute of Technology and holds the David Kinloch Michie Chair of Rural Economy & Environmental Sustainability at the University of Edinburgh.
+Professor Mark Rounsevell is Professor of Land Use Change at the Karlsruhe Institute of Technology and holds the David Kinloch Michie Chair of Rural Economy & Environmental Sustainability at the University of Edinburgh.
 His research focuses on the human dimensions of environmental change, including the analysis of socio-ecological systems, land use and land cover change and the impacts of climate change on natural resources.
 Mark coordinates the European Commission funded OPERAs project on operationalising the ecosystem services concept in practice, and co-chairs the IBPES Regional Assessment for Europe and Central Asia.
 Mark is a lead author of IPCC Assessment Reports and Special Report on Land and contributes to several other international research initiatives.
 He is a member of the Editorial Board of the journal of Global Environmental Change.

 Professor Bridget Emmett has 30 years of experience in environmental research.
 She works for NERC’s Centre for Ecology and Hydrology (CEH) as Head of Soils and Land Use Research and also has responsibility as Head of Site at CEH Bangor.
 Her personal research interests are soil health, climate change impacts, monitoring and modelling impacts of land management on natural capital and ecosystem services and developing data and decision support systems.
 An important focus of her work is in supporting policy development and decision making.
 She was appointed as the specialist adviser to the 2016 Parliamentary Inquiry into Soil Health, is Chair of NERC’s Soil Security Programme Advisory Board and is a member of NERC Strategic Programme Advisory Group.